Overview

 Excitement & happiness

 Successfully breaking into a system can feel exhilarating.
-The positive emotion reinforces the behaviour, especially when combined with dopamine release and social praise from peers.
+This positive emotion reinforces the behaviour, especially when combined with dopamine release and social praise from peers.
+This feeling is mostly correlated with those "hacking for fun".
+They see their actions as harmless, every site as an oppurtunity to test their skills.
+They gain status and feelings of self esteem, triggering the brain's reward system, releasing dopamine and making the behavior addictive.

 Case file 6 – Biological factors

-Hormones and brain chemistry shape how rewarding and risky cybercrime feels, but there is no “cybercrime gene.”
+Hormones and brain chemistry shape how rewarding and risky cybercrime feels.

 Reward & arousal systems